 Summer in the garden at Cotehele

-You’ll find terraced herbaceous borders on the east side of the house, leading down towards the fantastic view of the viaduct towards Calstock.
+You’ll find terraced herbaceous borders on the east side of the house, leading down towards the fanastic view of the viaduct towards Calstock.

-Amongst the many plants growing here are geraniums, irises, salvia, Centaurea Montana and Centaurea Montana Alba and Veronicastrum.
+Here you’ll find seasonally mixed borders of hydrangeas, roses, geraniums, irises, salvia, Centaurea Monatana and Centaurea Montana Alba and Veronicastrum.

-The upper garden has a central pond, filled with red and white water lilies in the summer.
+The upper Garden has a central pond, filled with red and white water lilies in the summer.
 Their lily pads provide shelter for all the frogs that spawned here in spring.
-This pond is framed on all four sides by herbaceous borders planting in different colour schemes.
+The pond is framed on all four sides by herbaceous borders planted in different colour schemes.

-At their best in summer are the top (north) border, which is planted in ‘hot’ colours, and the west border, which is planted in golds and silvers.
-These planting schemes follow a plan introduced by gardens adviser Graham Stuart Thomas in the 1960s.
+At their best in the summer are the top (north) border, which is planted in ‘hot’ colours, and the west border, which is planted in golds and silvers.
+These planting schemes follow a plan introduced by garden adviser Graham Stuart Thomas in the 1960s.

 Cut Flower Garden